Skip to main content

 Buy in

-High-usage scoring guards who can already carry offense tend to build fast rookie-card momentum when the shotmaking is real.
+High-usage scoring guards can build fast rookie-card momentum when the shotmaking is real.

 Hesitation